vincedgy/aws-sam-webpack-typescript/README.md

 ```

-In this config file a new instance of the **aws-sam-plugin** is created and config is applied.

 - Line 8 : is the link between the SAM template's entry for the aws-sam-plugin plugin.
 - Line 12 : It will generate a folder with the name of the SAM Function and a ```app.js``` file for each of them
 - Line 14 : It will build the JavaScript generated from TypeScript into a folder ```/.aws-sam/build/```
 - Line 18 : activate source-map
 - Line 31 : you should comment this line (keep prodcution mode activated)

-Note : AWS recommand to **always add the aws-sdk** in your SAM project even if they don't because of the generated volume of code generated.
-By doing so, you'll have the last fix and features for your project.
-By commenting the line 31 you leave the 'production' profile activated which comes with aws-sdk in the docker image !
-Funny
+AWS recommands to **always add the aws-sdk**

+even if the SAM CLI don't install it ... 🐵

 - Line 37-44 : you add ts-loader included. which compiles TypeScript (*.ts files) to JavaScript for lambda
 - Line 47-49 : 'aws-sam-plugin' is activated for webpack